stavaser/bach-chorale-harmonizer/README.md

 | `eval_intervalic_quality`| 1.0           | Examines the intervalic quality between the Soprano line and a generated Bass line.
 The score is determined based on a probability matrix created from analyzing hundreds of Bach chorales, evaluating every possible interval between Soprano and Bass lines. |

-Adjust these weights to influence the style and characteristics of the generated chorale.